Atypical-Consulting/VirtualFileSystem/docs/api/VirtualFileSystem.md

   - **[Index](IVirtualFileSystem.Index.md 'Atypical.VirtualFileSystem.Core.Contracts.IVirtualFileSystem.Index')** `Property` Gets the file index of the file system.
     Basically, this is a dictionary that maps file paths to file nodes.
     This is useful for quickly finding a file node by its path.
-  - **[IsEmpty](IVirtualFileSystem.IsEmpty.md 'Atypical.VirtualFileSystem.Core.Contracts.IVirtualFileSystem.IsEmpty')** `Property` Indicates whether the file system is empty.
-    This is the case if the root directory is empty.
   - **[Root](IVirtualFileSystem.Root.md 'Atypical.VirtualFileSystem.Core.Contracts.IVirtualFileSystem.Root')** `Property` Gets the root directory of the file system.
     This is the entry point for all operations on the file system.
   - **[CreateDirectory(VFSDirectoryPath)](IVirtualFileSystem.CreateDirectory(VFSDirectoryPath).md 'Atypical.VirtualFileSystem.Core.Contracts.IVirtualFileSystem.CreateDirectory(Atypical.VirtualFileSystem.Core.ValueObjects.VFSDirectoryPath)')** `Method` Creates a directory node at the specified path.